 Like a car engine that relies on good fuel to run smoothly, your metabolism needs good food sources to function optimally.
 When you’re metabolically healthy, your body can effectively handle different forms of fuel, like sugars and fat.
 Even in fasted or full states, our bodies can easily metabolize these sources and work efficiently.
 To monitor metabolic health, doctors and health professionals typically look at markers like:

 - Cholesterol (triglycerides and high-density lipoproteins (HDL)

 To achieve good metabolic health, it’s important to maintain stable levels of these markers.
 But apart from the occasional doctor’s check-up, how can you gain insight into your day-to-day health — and make the pivots necessary to prevent the onset of long-term disease?

 One of the key ways to understand your metabolic health and get an idea of what’s happening in your body is your blood sugar levels.

 While your levels will rise and fall normally throughout the day based on your diet and lifestyle, constantly experiencing high blood sugar levels and high variability (i.e., big spikes followed by crashes outside of the normal range) can desensitize your body to insulin, the hormone that helps glucose be absorbed.
 This can increase your risk of lethargy, mood swings, hormonal problems, skin issues, and even more serious conditions like Type 2 diabetes and heart problems.

-Metabolic health is on the decline — it’s estimated that approximately 46.5% of adults worldwide experience insulin resistance and that 352.1 million people have prediabetes, where blood sugar levels are high but not high enough to be diagnosed as diabetes [4, 5].
+Metabolic health is on the decline — it’s estimated that approximately 46.5% of adults worldwide experience insulin resistance, and 352.1 million people have prediabetes, where blood sugar levels are high but not high enough to be diagnosed diabetes [4, 5].

 But your metabolic health isn’t just a statistic or abstract concept.